wingify/vwo-fme-flutter-sdk/README.md

 final context = VWOUserContext(
     id: "unique_user_id",
     customVariables: {"key1": 21, "key2":"value"},
-    shouldUseDeviceIdAsUserId: false, // Set to true to use device ID as user ID when userId is not provided );
+    shouldUseDeviceIdAsUserId: true, // Set to true to use device ID as user ID when userId is not provided, this is false by default and need not be passed if not required
+);

 // Get the GetFlag object for the feature key and context